 One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

 If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
 There could be air or moisture in the braking system or a problem with the master cylinder.

 If you hear a high-pitched noise when applying your brakes, it likely means that your brake pad has worn out.
 This could also cause a grinding sound; a grinding sound could also indicate a lack of lubrication in vehicles with rear drum brakes.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in US, The Mission District, Haight Ashbury, Noe Valley, or surrounding areas, you can bring your car to The Garage Automotive Services.
+If you are in San Mateo, The Mission District, Haight Ashbury, Noe Valley, or surrounding areas, you can bring your car to The Garage.
 Since 1998, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brakes diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Chevrolet's master cylinder, or somewhere else.
 Reasons You Should Do Business With Us:

 At The Garage in San Francisco, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 94103 area or nearby, you can give us a call or schedule an appointment with us online at www.thegaragesf.com!
 The Garage - The Garage - San Francisco's Auto Repair and Body Shop.